 The RCPB defines the boundary of systems and components containing the high-pressure fluids produced in the reactor.
 The NRC staff's review of RCPB materials covered their specifications, compatibility with the reactor coolant, fabrication and processing, susceptibility to degradation, and degradation management programs.
-The NRC's acceptance criteria for RCPB materials are based on (1) 10 CFR 50.55a and draft GDC-1, GDC-1, insofar as they require that those systems and components which are essential to the prevention of accidents which could affect the public health and safety or to mitigation of their consequences shall be designed, fabricated, and erected to quality standards that reflect the importance of the safety function to be performed; insofar as they require that SSCs important to safety be designed, fabricated, erected, constructed, tested, and inspected to guality standards commensurate with the importance of the safety functions to be performed;-GDC-4, insofar as it requires that SSCs important to safety be designed to accommodate the effects of and to be compatible with the environmental conditions associated with normaloperation, maintenance, testing, and postulated accidente; (2) draft GDC-2, insofar as those systems and components which are essential to the prevention of accidents which could affect the public health and safety or to mitigation of their consequences shall be designed, fabricated, and erected to performance standards that will enable the facility to withstand, without loss of the capability to protect the public, the additional forces that might be imposed by natural phenomena such as earthquakes, tornadoes, flooding conditions, winds, ice, and other local site effects; (3) draft GDC-9 insofar, as it requires that the RCPB be designed and constructed so as to have an exceedingly low probability of gross rupture or significant leakage; -- GDC-14, insofar as it requires that the-RCPB be designed, fabricated, crected, and tested so as to have an extremely low probability of rapidly propagating fracture: (43) final GDC-31, insofar as it requires that the RCPB be designed with margin sufficient to assure that, under specified conditions, it will behave in a nonbrittle manner and the probability of a rapidly propagating fracture is minimized; and (45) 10 CFR Part 50, Appendix G, which specifies fracture toughness requirements for ferritic components of the RCPB.
+The NRC's acceptance criteria for RCPB materials are based on (1) 10 CFR 50.55a and draft GDC-1, insofar as they require that those systems and components which are essential to the prevention of accidents which could affect the public health and safety or to mitigation of their consequences shall be designed, fabricated, and erected to quality standards that reflect the importance of the safety function to be performed: (2) draft GDC-2, insofar as those systems and components which are essential to the prevention of accidents which could affect the public health and safety or to mitigation of their consequences shall be designed, fabricated, and erected to performance standards that will enable the facility to withstand, without loss of the capability to protect the public, the additional forces that might be imposed by natural phenomena such as earthquakes, tornadoes, flooding conditions, winds, ice, and other local site effects; (3) draft GDC-9 insofar, as it requires that the RCPB be designed and constructed so as to have an exceedingly low probability of gross rupture or significant leakage; (4) final GDC-31, insofar as it requires that the RCPB be designed with margin sufficient to assure that, under specified conditions, it will behave in a nonbrittle manner and the probability of a rapidly propagating fracture is minimized; and (5) 10 CFR Part 50, Appendix G, which specifies fracture toughness requirements for ferritic components of the RCPB.
 Specific review criteria are contained in SRP Section 5.2.3 and other guidance provided in Matrix 1 of RS-001.
 Additional review guidance for primary water stresscorrosion cracking (PWSCC) of dissimilar metal welds and associated inspection programs is contained in Generic Letter (GL) 97-01, Information Notice (IN) 00-17, Bulletin (BL) 01-01, BL 02-01, and BL 02-02.
 Additional review guidance for thermal embrittlement of cast austenitic stainless steel components is contained in a letter from C. Grimes, NRC, to D. Walters, Nuclear Energy Institute (NEI), dated May 19, 2000.